RolandChristensen/developer-journal/_drafts/git.md

 ```
 $ git status
-On branch dev
+On branch main
-Your branch is ahead of 'origin/dev' by 1 commit.
+Your branch is ahead of 'origin/main' by 1 commit.
   (use "git push" to publish your local commits)

 Changes to be committed: